kibernetiku-klubas/timely/docs/github.md

    - Use feature branches for collaboration: By creating feature branches, multiple team members can work concurrently without conflicting with each other.
 It also allows for easy code review and collaboration before merging into the master branch.

+6. Run all tests before pushing:
+   - Use ```php artisan test``` or press run from PhpStorm.
+   - Make sure all tests pass.